ts4z/barge-rulebook/src/deuce-to-seven-razz.md

 ## TLDR

-Razz, but 2-7 instead of A-5.
+[Razz](razz.md), but 2-7 instead of A-5.

 ## Forced Money

 The game is played with antes.

 ## Dealing Procedure

 The high card on the board by rank first and then by suit brings it in.
 A♠ is the highest possible card followed by the A♥, A♦, A♣, and so on.

-Note: Because the game is played using Kansas City lowball rules, aces are always high, so an ace is a high card for bring-in purposes.
+Note: Because the game is played using
+[Kansas City Lowball](deuce-to-seven-lowball.md) rules, aces are always high, so an ace is a high card for bring-in purposes.

 Starting with the player in seat one, each player is dealt two cards face down then